minad/consult/README.md

     lines.
 Supports live preview and recursive editing.
 There are two variants, which search for the symbol at point and for the most recent isearch string respectively.
-  * `consult-goto`: Jump to line number with live preview.
+  * `consult-goto-line`: Jump to line number enhanced with live preview.
+This is a drop-in replacement for `goto-line`.
   * `consult-mark`: Jump to a marker in the `mark-ring`.
 Supports live preview and recursive editing.
   * `consult-outline`: Jump to a heading of the outline.
 Supports live preview